| name | triaging-issues |

 beyond text.

-If the duplicate is only a guess, do not pick close-duplicate;
+If the duplicate is only a guess (you could not confirm the same root

 Step 2 — Categorize